j4w8n/supakit/README.md

 > You need to use this module if you intend to use the `state`, `cookies`, or `client` modules.

+Essentially, you "use" this module by importing Supakit's two Supabase clients in your code.
+See examples further below.

-This sets up the Supabase clients and exports them.
+Sets up the Supabase clients and exports them.
 The Supabase URL and ANON KEY are pulled from SvelteKit's `$env/dynamic/public`.
 The `supabaseClient` has the `autoRefreshToken` and `persistSession` options set to `false`.

 - `supabaseClient` for client-side supabase work.
 - `supabaseServerClient` for server-side supabase work.